TheOdinProject/curriculum/ruby_on_rails/active_record_basics/migrations.md

 ### How to write migrations

-You just specify the correct Ruby method (like the aptly named `create_table`) and its parameters and you're almost good to go.
+To add your instructions to the migration file's contents, just add the correct Ruby method to the migration file, like the aptly named `create_table`, and provide its necessary parameters.
+Now that the migration file has been created and its contents have been written, the next step will be to run the migration.

 ### How to run migrations